fpgadeveloper/fpga-drive-aximm-pcie/README.md

 Example design for FPGA Drive using the AXI Memory Mapped to PCI Express Bridge IP.

+## Requirements

+This project is designed for Vivado 2017.2.
+If you are using an older version of Vivado, then you *MUST* use an older version of this repository.
+Refer to the [list of commits](https://github.com/fpgadeveloper/fpga-drive-aximm-pcie/commits/master "list of commits") to find links to the older versions of this repository.

+In order to test this design on hardware, you will need the following:

+* Vivado 2017.2
+* [FPGA Drive](http://fpgadrive.com "FPGA Drive") - for connecting a PCIe SSD
+* M.2 PCIe Solid State Drive
+* One of the supported carriers listed above

 ## Supported carrier boards

 * Zynq-7000 [PicoZed FMC Carrier Card V2](http://zedboard.org/product/picozed-fmc-carrier-card-v2 "PicoZed FMC Carrier Card V2") with [PicoZed 7015/30](http://picozed.org "PicoZed")